lfit/itpol/developer-security-hygiene.md

 First, run:

-    gpg --version | head -1
+    $ gpg --version | head -n1

 If you see `gpg (GnuPG) 1.4.x`, then you are using GnuPG v.1.
 Try the `gpg2`
 command:

-    gpg2 --version | head -1
+    $ gpg2 --version | head -n1

 If you see `gpg (GnuPG) 2.x.x`, then you are good to go.
 This guide will assume you have the version 2.2 of GnuPG (or later).
+If you are using version 2.0 of GnuPG, some of the commands in this guide will not work, and you should consider installing the latest 2.2 version of GnuPG.

-##### Making sure you always use GnuPG2
+##### Making sure you always use GnuPG v.2

 If you have both `gpg` and `gpg2` commands, you should make sure you are always using GnuPG v2, not the legacy version.
-You can make sure of it by setting the alias:
+You can make sure of this by setting the alias:

-    alias gpg='/usr/bin/gpg2'
+    $ alias gpg=gpg2

 You can put that in your `.bashrc` to make sure it's always loaded whenever you use the gpg commands.